MASA Legislative Priorities and Platform

 - Ensuring the foundation formula continues to be fully funded;

-- Ensuring that a long-term plan is developed to fund early childhood education programs in all school districts;
+- Ensuring that a long-term plan is developed to fund Parents as Teachers and early childhood education programs in all school districts;

 - Funding the Small School appropriation for the formula;